Codesai/website/_posts/2019-06-21-listening-to-tests-to-go-more-oo.md

 The new validation code has several advantages over the previous one:

 * It does not depend on concrete validations any more
 * It does not depend on the order in which the validations are made.
-* All details about logging have desappeared from the code.
+* All details about logging have disappeared from the code.

 This new version has only one responsibility: it applies several validations in sequence, if all of them are valid, it will accept the click, but if any given validation fails, it will reject the click and stop applying the rest of the validations.
 If you think about it, it's behaving like an `and` operator.

 These are the tests for the new version of the click validation: